rtulke/hicloud/README.md

 # Hetzner interactive Cloud CLI

 A Python-based interactive command line tool for managing Hetzner Cloud resources.
-With hicloud you can create and manage VMs, create snapshots and backups and perform many other actions - all from a simple custom prompt CLI.
+With hicloud, you can create and manage VMs, take snapshots and backups, and perform many other actions - all from a simple, user-defined command line.
 And why?
-Because it's enough for most people and because it's faster than using complex commands.
+Because it's enough for most people and because it's faster than using complex commands since it works entirely with tab complition.

 ![Example](/demo/hicloud.png)